 Oh, I skipped the janusirsasana series.
 In those poses, the right side means bending the right knee.

-Back to task, the next posture after reverse plank is half bound lotus forward bend.
-This is similiar to the standing version of the pose.
 Place the center of the top of your right foot on the center line of your left thigh.
 Work at pulling the leg back so that your heel touches the left side of your lower belly.
 If it worked for you in the standing version, try squeezing your gluteus maximus and then release it.
 See if releasing helps you to get your leg deeper into the lotus position.